 All the following species have performed well in the Waite Arboretum.
 Many have stood the test of 40 summers without supplementary watering.
 A few younger specimens with potential have also been included.
 Some of the species are quite large and appropriate only for very wide grassy verges or parks and gardens.

 Q. agrifolia coast live oak, California field oak

-Evergreen; large, spreading, dense crown of dark green, medium sized leaves.
-The Arboretum specimen, 50 years old, has a height ~10m, spread ~11 m.
-It is described in the literature as drought-resistant (though less so than Q. douglasii or Q. lobata), height 6-25 m and may live over 250 years (Steinberg & Howard, 2002).
+Evergreen; large, spreading, dense crown of dark green, medium-sized leaves.
+The Arboretum specimen, 50 years old, has a height ~10m, a spread ~11 m.
+It is described in the literature as drought-resistant (though less so than Q. douglasii or Q. lobata), with height 6-25 m and may live over 250 years (Steinberg & Howard, 2002).
 It is native to W. California and Mexico.

 Q. canariensis Algerian oak, Canary oak